Start page

 Khazars

-There are many and a few historical documents about the Khazars.
-This paradox was outlined by Omelyan Pritsak, repeating the words of Ananiasz Zajączkowski, as follows:
+There are many and simultaneously a few historical documents about the Khazars.
+Omelyan Pritsak outlined this Paradox, repeating the words of Ananiasz Zajączkowski, as follows:

 … as you know, the Khazar problem is one of the most difficult, primarily because the sources written in different languages are very poor, heterogeneous, and often hardly authentic (quoted from GOLDEN PETER 2005: 29)